ticky/siri-shortcuts/Readme.md

 # Siri Shortcuts 💬

+_**Note**: Due to changes in Shortcuts since iOS 12, these shortcuts may not work in their current forms.
+Importing `.shortcuts` files from outside of iCloud is also no longer possible._

 A collection of useful Shortcuts for iOS, watchOS and HomePod

 | Name & Source | iCloud | Description | Share Extension | Speakable |